Phone: 0161 214 1500

 Year of call: 1995Book BarristerDownload Details

 Andrew’s practice falls into four broad areas.
 RTA litigation, employers’ liability, occupiers’/ public liability and travel law claims.
-Simply put, cases vary from trials on liability, causation and quantum to interim hearings with significant experience of the new Multi-track CCMC regime, including arguments over the applicability of CPR 45.29 and costs recoverability generally.
+Simply put, cases vary from trials on liability, causation and quantum to interim hearings with significant experience of the new Multi-track CCMC regime and costs budgeting, including arguments over the applicability of CPR 45 and costs recoverability generally.

-Andrew also frequently appears at Coroner’s Inquests, some recent cases involving a chemical factory and a motorcyclist racing on the public highway.
-He appeared in the inquest of Emma Hughes v Estate of Dayne Joshua Williams (2012).
+Andrew also frequently appears at Coroner’s Inquests, some recent cases involving asphyxiation at a chemical factory and a motorcyclist racing on the public highway.
+He appeared in the inquest of Emma Hughes v Estate of Dayne Joshua Williams (2012) which led to an adverse causation finding against a parent for not using a child seat correctly.

 Trained in and accepts Public Access instruction.